The next time your business needs printers or copiers you will no doubt have to make a decision that many companies struggle with.

 - You call the shots regarding maintenance.
 Equipment leases often require you to maintain equipment according to the leasing company's specifications, and that can get expensive.
 When you buy the equipment outright, you determine the maintenance schedule yourself.

 - The initial cost for needed equipment may be too much.
 Your business may have to tie up lines of credit or cough up a hefty sum to acquire the equipment it needs.
-Those lines of credit and funds could be used elsewhere for marketing, advertising or other functions that can help grow your business.
+Those lines of credit and funds could be used elsewhere for marketing, IT and software upgrades, advertising, or other functions that can help grow your business.

-Most importantly, make sure you ask a lot of questions.
+Perhaps most importantly, you're going to ask questions and get answers from your vendor and/or MPS.
 I have listed a few below to get you started:

 - Does the equipment have to be insured?
 Some leasing companies require you to insure the leased equipment.
 If you don't, fees may be added to your monthly payment to cover insurance.